 - Meditation therapy

-At Serenity House Detox, we provide several holistic treatment options such as yoga, chiropractic care, and meditation.
+At Serenity House Detox, we provide several holistic treatment options such as yoga, and meditation.
 All of these programs can reduce stress and keep you focused on detox.
 Don’t live your life as a slave to alcohol.
 Get help for your drinking problem at Serenity House Detox.
 Call us at 866-294-5306 to start your first step down the road to sobriety.